almossawi/badarguments/extras/content/posts/main/index.md

 They imply there's something wrong with the person.
 Even if that person could change themselves, the question becomes why would they?
 As James Baldwin writes in an essay, “Language, incontestably, reveals the speaker.
 Language, also, far more dubiously, is meant to define the other.”

 **Authentic self**.
-We sometimes hear from well-meaning people and animals the phrase
+We sometimes hear from well-meaning souls the phrase

 "Everyone should feel comfortable **being their authentic selves**."

 What's missing from that sentiment, attractive though it is, is the reality that not all authentic selves _can_ be revealed without paying a bitter cost.
 A self that identifies with a morally just albeit unpopular contemporary cause or issue can't really be expected to feel at liberty to be authentic.
 Everywhere and with everyone.
 The price of the ticket is almost always too high.

-Those who do pay it are rare souls worthy of reverence.
+And so, one is left with the immense trauma that subjugation imparts.
+Particularly when the subjugator holds all the cards.
+The double pain—of when it happens, and then, of not being allowed to bear witness to it having happened.

 **Opinions passed as prima facie evidence**.
 In a daily medical YouTube show, a physician shares the line